SelfPossessed/FlashPunk/README.markdown

 * Chat
 * Support for other networking libraries - like Gamooga or Cirrus
 * UDP Support
+* Move time sync code from server to clients
 * Continuous clock synchronization - need to fix clock drift for longer games

 FLASHPUNK NOTES